sakshi006/Ecommerce/README.md

 ### WishList

-A Wishlist page to show all the products that the user have wishlisted.
+From the navbar, user can navigate to my wishlist where all the products that I would like to buy are mentioned.

+On the product card,
+- User can remove the item from the wishlist
+- Add the item to the cart

 ![productList-gif](https://github.com/sakshi006/Ecommerce/blob/development/assets/wishlist.gif)